What if I incur expenses in relation to my job?

 There are several other types of tax deductible employment expenses specifically allowed under the law.

 Professional fees and subscriptions are allowable deductions if they are amounts you have to pay in order to carry on your profession.
 HMRC also allow annual subscriptions to certain professional organisations approved by them.
-You can find the list on the GOV.UK website.
+You can find the list on GOV.UK.

-Employers can make tax and NIC free payments to an employee in respect of reasonable additional costs incurred for working at home, for example, gas, electricity, telephone, internet.
-HMRC allow a tax- and NIC-free flat rate reimbursement of up to £4 a week (from 6 April 2012) if this is easier than having to work out actual amounts.
+Employers can make tax and NIC free payments to an employee in respect of reasonable additional costs incurred for working at home, for example, gas, electricity, etc. HMRC allow a tax- and NIC-free flat rate reimbursement of up to £6 a week (from 6 April 2020 and £4 per week from 6 April 2012 to 5 April 2020) if this is easier than having to work out actual amounts.
+Business calls can be reimbursed on top of this.
+See below for information on internet costs.

 Costs that would be incurred regardless of whether you worked at home, such as mortgage payments, water rates or council tax, are excluded.

-However, you can also get tax relief for part of your household running costs if you are employed on the basis you work from home or have no choice but to work from home, and your employer does not reimburse you for any household expenses.
+However, if your employer does not reimburse you for any household expenses, you can get tax relief for part of your household running costs if you are ‘required’ to work from home – that is, employed on the basis you work from home or have no choice but to work from home.

 This could apply to you if it is written into your contract that your place of work is your home, or if you have to work from home because your employer does not have available office space.

+⚠️ Note: In response to the coronavirus pandemic, HMRC have confirmed they would accept the need to self-isolate and the national lockdown rules as meaning that you were ‘required’ to work from home for the purpose of meeting the rules.
+If your employer could always accommodate you at the office (even though it was open) for reasons such as social distancing, this would also appear to be covered under ‘required’.
 You can claim based upon a proportion of your actual household running costs, if you keep records of them all and the extent to which you use your home for work.
-However, as this can be difficult, HMRC allow a claim for up to £4 a week (from 6 April 2012) as a flat rate expense.
-There is more information on the GOV.UK website.
+However, as this can be difficult, HMRC allow a claim for up to £6 a week (£4 per week from 6 April 2012 to 5 April 2020) as a flat rate expense.
+There is more information on GOV.UK.
+In our article How the working from home tax rules can help with your energy costs, we provide an example of how to work out actual energy costs.

 If you are not required to work from home but work regularly from home by arrangement with your employer, this is called a home working arrangement.
 These arrangements need not be in writing and need not involve all employees, but the tax rules that apply here are different to those that apply when an employee is recruited specifically on the basis that they will work from home.

 Where there is a home working arrangement, and you are incurring additional household expenses, your employer can reimburse you on a tax- and NIC-free basis for any reasonable additional household expenses that you pay out.
-HMRC allow a tax- and NIC-free flat rate reimbursement of up to £4 a week (from 6 April 2012) if this is easier than having to work out actual amounts.
-There is more information on the GOV.UK website.
+HMRC allow a tax- and NIC-free flat rate reimbursement of up to £6 per week (£4 per week from 6 April 2012 to 5 April 2020) if this is easier than having to work out actual amounts.
+There is more information on GOV.UK.

 However in these home working arrangement situations, the exemption only applies to payments your employer makes and you cannot claim tax relief for any unreimbursed expenses by deducting them from your income.